 - synovial plicae 3

 Plain radiographs of the knee cannot assess for chondral changes and can only demonstrate features of osteoarthritis (OA) involving the patellofemoral joint in end-stage disease.
 A joint effusion may be visible.
 Lateral and skyline views are more helpful to assess for shallow excavation in the subchondral bone involving the patella.

 CT arthrograms can be used to diagnose plicae and focal cartilage defects but are insensitive to early chondral injury 3.

 MRI is the modality of choice for assessing patellar cartilage.

-- poor sequence for cartilage and surface irregularity and subtly signal change may be inapparent
+- poor sequence for cartilage and surface irregularity and subtle signal change may be inapparent

 - areas of hypointensity may be seen in cartilage